jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Proofpoint-Voice-of-the-CISO-Report-2024.md

 As outlined in Proofpoint’s 2023 Board Perspective Report three-quarters of board members shared this view, putting the boardroom in closer agreement with their CISOs than in previous years.

-*Image: A list of protocols in place to combat organizational data loss.*
+![What protocols do you have in place to combat organizational data loss?]

+Financial loss (43%), post-attack recovery costs (operational downtime, data recovery, legal) (41%) and loss of critical data (40%) are the biggest consequences of data loss.

 ### Spotlight on: Recovery
 Every CISO strives to defend the organization from cyber attacks.
 But as threats grow more advanced and targeted, security teams often work from the premise that their defenses will be compromised or breached at some point.
 And when that happens, they need to know how to recover—fast.

 In a ransomware attack, 62% of CISOs said their organizations would likely pay the attacker to restore systems or avoid the release of company data.
 This figure is unchanged from last year’s survey.